As a new parent, you’re bound to wonder if your baby is getting enough sleep.

 Melatonin is often referred to as the sleep hormone which is associated with the onset of sleep.
 Melatonin is produced by the pineal gland portion of our brains which is influenced by the body’s internal clock.
 The release of melatonin is in sync with our body’s circadian rhythm, which means that’s its cycles of high and low levels repeat themselves … More How melatonin affects sleep »

-Help your child adjust when clocks go forward When the clocks spring forward at the start of Daylight Savings Time, it means one hour less sleep for us (boo!!).
-This however is good news for the parents of early risers as they will be able to get an extra hour of sleep in the morning. 🙂 A time change of … More Spring Forward »
+Help your child adjust when clocks go forward When the clocks spring forward at the start of Daylight Savings Time, it means one hour less sleep for us (boohoo!).
+This however is good news for the parents of early risers as the 5am wake up might now become a more manageable 6am one.
+A time change of only one hour … More Spring Forward »

 The idea of crossing time zones with a baby or a young child can be scary for many parents.
 Understandably so, dealing with jetlagged babies isn’t easy.
 Below are some tips that will help you get your child on the new time quicker and easier.
 GET ONTO THE LOCAL TIME Get your child onto local time asap but within reason.
 Allow … More Getting through jet leg with babies and young children »